 The leading organization takes charge of establishment of the implementation plan, preparation and submission of the accomplishment report.
 All of the organizations composing the JV must be investigated for the settlement of the subsidy amount.
 As a general rule, the subsidy will be paid to the leading organization.

 Who is in charge of evaluation of the proposals?

 The application documents shall firstly be evaluated by PMO in the paper examination; and applicants’ oral presentations (in case it is necessary) shall be evaluated by the review committee consisting of experts.

 Will the results of evaluation or the names of the members of the review committee be released?
 Also, will the applicants be informed of the results of the evaluation?

 We are going to release the adopted projects and the name of the adopted entities (or the name of the leading company of the adopted JV) on our dedicated website.
 To ensure the fairness, the names of the review committee members will not be disclosed.

 This solicitation seems to be more advantageous to Japanese companies because it is easier for them to observe the guidelines or the manual when compared with overseas companies.

 This project is financed by Japanese governmental budget and is implemented in accordance with Japanese scheme and in compliance with Japanese laws.
-However, any Japanese companies will not be treated preferentially in the review process.
+However, any Japanese companies will not be treated preferentially.

 Regarding the evaluation criterion, what do the “basic points” and the “additional points” mean respectively?